-Dr Kamal Munir, Reader in Strategy & Policy, Head of the Strategy & International Business subject group at the Judge Business School: Dr Munir’s research interests include Social and institutional change and stability; technological shifts in society; emergence of new markets; socio-economic changes in South Asia; economic development and competitiveness of developing countries.
+Dr Kamal Munir, Reader in Strategy & Policy, Head of the Strategy & International Business subject group at the Judge Business School; Acting Director of the Centre of South Asian Studies: Dr Munir’s research interests include Social and institutional change and stability; technological shifts in society; emergence of new markets; socio-economic changes in South Asia; economic development and competitiveness of developing countries.

 Dr Norbert Peabody, Affiliated Scholar at the Centre of South Asian Studies; Senior Research Fellow in Anthropology, Wolfson College: Dr Norbert Peabody is an anthropologist and historian, whose research focuses on Indian nationalism during the 19th and 20th centuries.
 He currently has two book projects in preparation.
 The first explores the synergies that developed between the styles of nationalist discourse that were emerging in India and in the UK during the first half of the 19th century.
 The second concerns how technologies of the body that are deployed during the course of collective, anti-Muslim violence are shaping contemporary ‘Hindu’ nationalism in India.